uweseimet/atari_public/README.md

 - NF_SCSI - SCSI Driver for Hatari and ARAnyM.
 See https://www.hddriver.net/en/scsidriver.html for details.

-- OUTSIDE - The virtual memory manager.
+- OUTSIDE - The virtual memory manager for TT and Falcon030.
 The binary is available on https://www.seimet.de/atari/en/.

 - ROMSPEED - Copies the TOS ROM to the Fast-RAM and accelerates the system.
 The binary is available on https://www.seimet.de/atari/en.
 Also see https://www.stcarchiv.de/stc1991/09/romspeed-und-virtuelle-speicherverwaltung (German only).